-Activities : Birding, Culture, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Culture, Hiking, Triple/Quad Cabins

 $5,999 to $10,999

 Embark aboard the Expedition in the afternoon and depart Longyearbyen in the late afternoon.
+Arrival transfer included.

 Keep an eye out for majestic whales, which are known to feed here in the summer months.
 Spot orca, humpback and minke whales, as well as dolphins.
 Enjoy lectures by expedition staff.

-Spend a few days exploring the massive fjord system of Northeast Greenland National Park, which includes portions of Scorsbysund.
 Visit the tiny settlement of Ittoqqortoormiit for a look at how these most northerly people live.

 Enjoy the lecture series while watching the seas for whales.
-Head towards Iceland and the steaming hot springs of Reykjavík.
+Head towards Iceland and the steaming hot springs of Reykjavik.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.